Aromatherapy II: The Art and Science of Blending

-Materia Medica for Blending - Materia Medica is the Latin medical term for the body of collected knowledge about the therapeutic properties of any substance used for healing.
-This curriculum, provides detailed information about 15 specific essential oils.
+- Materia Medica for Blending - Materia medica is the Latin medical term for the body of collected knowledge about the therapeutic properties of any substance used for healing.
+This curriculum provides detailed information about 15 specific essential oils.
 Five new essential oils will be introduced: Cedarwood (Cedrus atlantica), Cypress (Cupressus sempervirens), Orange (Citrus sinensis), Roman Chamomile (Matricaria recutita), and Sweet Marjoram (Oreganum majorana).
-And the 10 essential oils from the Aromatherapy I will be revisited.
+And the 10 essential oils from the Aromatherapy I course will be revisited.

-Hydrosols - Distilled water that is recaptured after the essential oil has been removed is reviewed, its history and uses.
+- Hydrosols - Learn about this process which involves distilled water that is recaptured after the essential oil has been removed and how to use them.